ab77/netflix-proxy/README.md

 11. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right (also `#netflix-proxy` on [freenode](https://webchat.freenode.net/?channels=netflix-proxy)).

 ### Authorising Additional IPs
 If you want to share your system with friends and family, you can authorise their home IP address(s) using the `netflix-proxy` admin site, located at `http://<ipaddr>:8080/`, where `ipaddr` is the public IP address of your VPS.
 Login using `admin` account with the password you recorded during the build, in step 8 above.
+If you've forgottedn your admin credentials, [reset](https://github.com/ab77/netflix-proxy/wiki/Changing-Admin-Password-For-Auth-Version).

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/admin.png)](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/admin.png)